 This is a personal development course for carers in Wales.
 It will help you to identify and reflect on your experiences, interests, skills and your future aspirations.
 You will also have the opportunity to develop a personal action plan to take forward beyond the course.
 Developed by The Open University in Wales and Carers Trust Wales, it is embedded with case studies from real carers sharing their experiences and reflections.

 What does it take to become a resilient practitioner in social work?
 This free course, Supporting and developing resilience in social work, will guide you through some important concepts.
-An understanding of ‘emotional resilience’ and ‘professional leadership’ will help to guide you through taking a positive approach to problems that ----- in social work practice.
+An understanding of ‘emotional resilience’ and ‘professional leadership’ will help to guide you through taking a positive approach to problems that arise in social work practice.
 You will also be introduced to some ideas about leadership in social work practice.

 Social care involves the challenge of supporting people who, for a variety of reasons, are unable to function without assistance or supervision.
 This free course, Social care in the community, focuses on one important area of social care, home care for older people.